-What We Heard During Our 2022 Outreach What We Did in Response Concerns expressed by our stockholders regarding the following: As a result of these stockholder discussions and through the Compensation Committee's regular annual review process, the Committee determined to take the following actions to address the stockholder concerns: Stockholder dilution due to the Company's practice of granting equity awards across all levels of employees On September 22, 2022, our Board approved a share repurchase program pursuant to which the Company may purchase up to \$400 million of our outstanding shares of common stock, and on September 28, 2022, we entered into an accelerated share repurchase agreement ("ASR") with Morgan Stanley & Co.
-LLC to repurchase, as part of the \$400 million share repurchase program, an aggregate of \$200 million of the Company's outstanding shares of our common stock.
-Under the terms of the ASR, the Company has already received an aggregate initial share delivery of 2,581,478 shares, and the remainder, if any, is anticipated to be delivered upon the final settlement of the ASR in the third quarter of fiscal year 2023.
+Stockholder dilution due to the Company's practice of granting equity awards

+On September 22, 2022, our Board approved a share repurchase program pursuant to which we may purchase up to \$400 million of our outstanding shares of common stock.
+During the twelve months ended July 31, 2023, we repurchased a total of 4,041,284 shares at an average price of \$64.78 per share.
+As of July 31, 2023, \$138.2 million remained available for future share repurchases.

 In addition, beginning in fiscal year 2023, we implemented an equity choice program (entitled the MyChoice LTI Plan), whereby employees in professional or managerial roles (excluding senior executives such as our NEOs) who started prior to May 1, 2022 can choose to receive their annual refresh award entirely in the form of cash, entirely in form of RSUs, or in a mix of both (i.e., 50% in the form of RSUs and 50% in the form of cash).
 Whether an employee chooses RSUs, cash, or a mix of both, the award will generally vest quarterly over four years, subject to continued employment through each applicable vesting date.
 In order to receive RSUs, awards must be greater than \$10,000.
 As a consequence, for employees choosing a 50% RSU/50% cash split, the relevant award must have a value of \$20,000 or greater.
-For fiscal year 2023, 26% of participating employees opted to receive cash instead of RSUs, which reduced annual dilution by approximately 250,000 shares of our common stock.
-Enhance ESG and DEI efforts and reporting We continue to prioritize corporate sustainability, social responsibility, and diversity, equity and inclusion, and have continued to reinforce our commitment to ESG and DEI matters in fiscal year 2022 and fiscal year 2023.
-As a result, we have included ESG as a performance goal in our Bonus Plan.
-In addition, we have engaged in various ESG and DEI initiatives and have tasked certain Board committees to oversee such areas, as described above in this proxy statement under "Corporate Sustainability and Environmental, Social and Governance Matters."
-We have also published our first annual ESG and DEI reports, which are not incorporated herein by reference.
-We expect to continue to enhance our disclosure on ESG and DEI efforts on an ongoing basis in response to stockholder feedback.
+For fiscal years 2023 and 2024, cash elections under the MyChoice LTI Plan effectively reduced dilution by approximately 430,000 shares of our common stock.